 Hence, we may say such survival after the critical illness will come with the COST.
-To compensate this cost, you must have an insurance.
+To compensate for this cost, you must have insurance.

 No matter how good your health insurance is, there are deductibles, co-insurance payments, prescriptions that are no longer covered and exclusions.
 While you are recovering from critical illness, you’re not working.
 But that doesn’t stop the need to pay your household expenses, utility bills, EMIs towards home or car and your credit card bill.

 Also, do remember that majority of health insurance products excludes the critical illness covers.
 Hence, it is important for you to have a critical illness.

 It is not necessary for me to put some data which reflect the possibility of you and I may in future get such critical illness.
 Because now it is known fact that possibility is high due to our food habits, lifestyle and the stress we are into now.